Craniotomy: Correcting Your Problem

 As much of the brain tumor as safely possible is removed.

 The artery is clipped or sealed at the leak.
-This prevents more blood from flowing into the brain.
+This prevents more blood from flowing around or into the brain.

 AVM (arteriovenous malformation)

 Abnormal arteries and veins are clipped to redirect blood flow to normal vessels and prevent the AVM from leaking blood.
 After the abnormal arteries and veins are sealed off, they may be removed through the blood vessels using a glue-like substance.
 This process is called embolization and resection.